jedwards1230/chat/README.md

 We're constantly working on improving Chat with new features:

+-   **Character Presets**: Users can select from a range of preset characters.
 -   **User Prompt**: Users can edit and save custom prompts to the prompt list.
--   **Prompt Template**: Create a new chat with pre-defined in-context prompts.
 -   **Import/Export Chat**: Easily import or export chat data.

 ## Technologies Used